ecomfe/vue-echarts/README.md

   Group name to be used in chart [connection](https://echarts.apache.org/en/api.html#echarts.connect).
 See `echartsInstance.group` [here →](https://echarts.apache.org/en/api.html#echartsInstance.group)

-- `autoresize: boolean` (default: `false`)
+- `autoresize: boolean | { throttle?: number, onResize?: () => void }` (default: `false`)

   Whether the chart should be resized automatically whenever its root is resized.
+Use the options object to specify a custom throttle delay (in milliseconds) and/or an extra resize callback function.

 - `loading: boolean` (default: `false`)